 Recently, small advocacy groups in several states have been promoting what is commonly known as “Right to Repair” legislation.
 These groups argue that state Right to Repair legislation will lead to increased competition and decreased prices for consumers.

-- EDA opposes legislation which allows the widespread release of proprietary equipment repair information to unqualified persons or entities which are not subject to uniform standards including training, safety, engineering and environmental.
+- EDA opposes legislation that allows the widespread release of proprietary equipment repair information to unqualified persons or entities which are not subject to uniform standards including training, safety, engineering, and environmental.

-- Such legislation could facilitate conduct which would put equipment operators and third parties at risk and put dealerships who invest in training, safety and liability coverage at an unfair disadvantage.
+- Such legislation could facilitate conduct that would put equipment operators and third parties at risk and put dealerships that invest in training, safety, and liability coverage at an unfair disadvantage.

-Natalie Higgins, EDA VP of Government Relations, chairs an industry working group on right to repair legislation, which includes participants from regional dealer associations, OEMs, nongovernment agencies, and like-minded trade associations.
-For more information, contact Natalie at email@example.com or 636.349.6206.
+Josh Evans, EDA’s VP of Government Relations, chairs an industry working group on right to repair legislation, which includes participants from regional dealer associations, OEMs, nongovernment agencies, and like-minded trade associations.
+For more information, contact Josh at firstname.lastname@example.org or 636.349.6206.

 RIGHT-TO REPAIR DEALER RESOURCES: